 To encourage these employees, use a variety of methods to raise awareness such as roadshows, lunch-and-learns, stretch assignments and other talent-building opportunities.
 Once workers have been selected, construct training programs to provide the right level of technical skills and an understanding of internal processes and best practices.
 This is best done with a combination of out-of-the-box and customized in-house training.
 Leverage the implementation partner and in-house training teams to create repeatable, scalable training programs that meet specific needs.

-A citizen development operating model can benefit from a community of practice that provides ongoing mentorship and a forum for citizen developers to ask questions and share experiences.
-A community of practice also reinforces that while this is a citizen developer-driven effort, expert mentors from the RPA team support the program.
+A citizen development operating model can benefit from a community of practice that provides on-going mentorship and a forum for citizen developers to ask questions and share experiences.
+A community of practice also reinforces that while this is a citizen developer-driven effort, the program is supported by expert mentors from the RPA team.

 To successfully implement citizen development, it is important to establish clear governance and boundaries.
 As with any program, it’s vital to set goals, establish best practices, and track and manage outcomes.
 Some key considerations:

 Set guidelines on process suitability related to citizen developer skill sets.
 Some processes will be too complex and some applications too difficult for a basic citizen developer or even a power user to automate.

 Establish goals.
 Citizen developers are volunteering for an effort that adds to their regular workload, so their participation creates additional responsibility.
 Make the most of the investment in infrastructure, licensing and training by requiring participants to create a minimum number of automations per year.
 This will help citizen developers keep their skills sharp and ensure the program stays on track.